deadlyvipers/dojo_rules/introduction.md

 This is an introduction.
-My favorite path so far is the Git path.
+My favorite path so far is the Electives path.